Performance Bounds for Quantum Feedback Control: Quantum stochastic optimal control

 where the jump operators $\sigma_l$ characterize the interaction between the quantum system and its environment due to observation.
 We focus on systems that are subjected to a combination of homodyne detection and photon counting measurements.
-For convenience, we partition the index set of measurements $\lbrace 1, \dots, L \rbrace$ into sets $HD$ and $PC$ covering the homodyne detection and photon counting measurements, respectively.
-The innovation operator $\mathcal{G}$ then decomposes into two separate contributions:
+For notational convenience, we partition the index set of measurements $\lbrace 1, \dots, L \rbrace$ into sets HD and PC, covering the homodyne detection and photon counting measurements, respectively.
+The innovation operator $\mathcal{G}$ then decomposes into two separate contributions according to the type of measurement: